jvns/pandas-cookbook/README.md

 How to use this cookbook
 ========================

+The easiest way is to try it out instantly online using Binder's awesome service. **[Start by clicking here](https://mybinder.org/v2/gh/jvns/pandas-cookbook/master)**, then click on "cookbook", and you'll be off to the races!
+It will let you run all the code interactively without having to install anything on your computer.

-You'll need an up-to-date version of IPython Notebook (&gt;= 3.0) and pandas (&gt;=0.13) for this to work properly.
+To install it locally , you'll need an up-to-date version of IPython Notebook (&gt;= 3.0) and n your computer pandas (&gt;=0.13) for this to work properly.
 It's set up to work with Python 2.7.

 You can get these using `pip` (you may want to do this inside a virtual environment to avoid conflicting with your other libraries).